terasky-int/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution/AWS SAA-03 Solution.md

 D. Use an Amazon S3 bucket to host the website's static content.
 Deploy an Amazon CloudFront distribution.
 Set the S3 bucket as the origin.
 Use Amazon API Gateway and AWS Lambda functions for the backend APIs.
 Store the data in Amazon DynamoDB.

- Use an Amazon S3 bucket to host the website's static content, deploy an Amazon CloudFront distribution, set the S3 bucket as the origin, and use Amazon API Gateway and AWS Lambda functions for the backend APIs.
+ Use an Amazon S3 bucket to host the website's static content, deploy an Amazon CloudFront distribution with the S3 bucket as the origin, and utilize Amazon API Gateway and AWS Lambda functions for the backend APIs.
 Store the data in Amazon DynamoDB.

-Using Amazon S3 to host static content and Amazon CloudFront to distribute the content can provide high performance and scale for websites with millions of requests each hour.
+- Using Amazon S3 to host static content and Amazon CloudFront to distribute the content can provide high performance and scale for websites with millions of requests each hour.
 Amazon API Gateway and AWS Lambda can be used to build scalable and highly available backend APIs to support the website, and Amazon DynamoDB can be used to store the data.
 This solution requires minimal operational overhead as it leverages fully managed services that automatically scale to meet demand.
 ---------------------------------------------------------------------

 22] A solutions architect is using Amazon S3 to design the storage architecture of a new digital media application.
 The media files must be resilient to the loss of an Availability Zone.
 Some files are accessed frequently while other files are rarely accessed in an unpredictable pattern.
 The solutions architect must minimize the costs of storing and retrieving the media files.